 3. A third system, called the ˜Convertor” or “Transformer” Free Bass, allows the instrumentalist to select either the standard Stradella bass system or the Free Bass system simply by pressing a bar, or special register.
 The convertor free bass system disengages the pre-set bass chords, permitting the player to form chords or play single notes, as the music may require, without the free bass mechanism adding size or much extra weight.

 There are advantages and disadvantages to both of these approaches.
 It is up to the player to choose which system is best suited to his or her tastes.

 Accordions can vary enormously in the manufacturing details, particularly in the quality of the reeds.
 There are four sets of treble reeds, and five sets of bass reeds in a “standard” accordion.
 Pitch ranges are determined by the designation (L) for low pitch range, (M) for middle pitch range, and (H) for high pitch range.
 Low pitch range equals Bassoon reeds; Middle pitch range equals Clarinet reeds; High pitch range equals Piccolo reeds.
 Accordion reeds are generally tuned to between A440 and A442.

 What separates an average accordion from a high quality instrument is the quality of the reeds.
-Handmade reeds (particularly those made by the Italian specialist craftsmen Binci or Pancotti) are far superior to machine made reeds, and much sought after by the knowledgeable professional accordionists.
-If you are considering the purchase of an accordion, it is better to buy the best instrument (with handmade reeds and a cassotto chamber) that you can afford.
+Handmade reeds (particularly those made by the Italian craftsman Binci – or in older instruments by Pancotti) are far superior to machine made reeds, and much sought after by the really knowledgeable professional accordionists.
+If you are considering the purchase of an accordion, it is better to buy the best instrument (with handmade reeds) that you can afford.

-Reedwax Music presents compositions across the entire musical spectrum of the instrument (for both standard bass and free-bass systems).
+Reedwax Music publishes compositions across the entire musical spectrum of the instrument (for both standard bass and free-bass systems).

-THE ACCORDION (a short poem by Douglas Ward)
+THE ACCORDION (poem by Douglas Ward, 2018)

-There’s nothing that rhymes with Accordion
+There’s nothing that rhymes with accordion

 The beastie that comes in three parts